To contribute data to the Biological Databases of South Australia (BDBSA) please refer to the following requirements:

 The options for loading data into the BDBSA are outlined in the BDBSA contributing data fact sheet.

-Simple datasets cam be prepared in the BDBSA data returns template (last updated March 2014) and emailed to DEWNRBioDataSupport@sa.gov.au.
+Simple datasets can be prepared in the BDBSA data returns template (last major review March 2014) and emailed to DEWNRBioDataSupport@sa.gov.au.
 There is a more detailed template available from DEWNR for more complex datasets.

 If you are submitting data that is also required for scientific permit reporting, please provide a copy of the data to DEWNRresearchpermits@sa.gov.au.